keepsuit/laravel-opentelemetry/README.md

 You can customize the excluded events in the config file.

 You can disable it by setting `OT_INSTRUMENTATION_EVENT` to `false` or removing the `EventInstrumentation::class` from the config file.

+### View

+View rendering is automatically traced.
+A span is created for each rendered view.

+You can disable it by setting `OT_INSTRUMENTATION_VIEW` to `false` or removing the `ViewInstrumentation::class` from the config file.

+### Livewire

+Livewire components rendering is automatically traced.
+A span is created for each rendered component.

+You can disable it by setting `OT_INSTRUMENTATION_LIVEWIRE` to `false` or removing the `LivewireInstrumentation::class` from the config file.

 ### Logs context